flozz/nautilus-terminal/README.md

 If it does not work, try using the following command (from this repository):

-    sudo tools/update-extension-user.sh install    # for a user install sudo tools/update-extension-system.sh install  # for a system wild install
+    sudo tools/update-extension-user.sh install    # for a user install sudo tools/update-extension-system.sh install  # for a system-wide install

 ### From sources